Drug Calculation Review

 Core Concepts of Drug Calculations: Drug Calculation Formulas and Examples

 There are several examples of drug calculations, as there are hundreds of medications and various ways to administer medications.
 Typically, the most common approaches to drug calculations include ratio proportion, dimensional analysis, and the desired over-have method.
-A solid understanding of drug calculation formulas also means understanding unit conversions as well, such as tablespoon to milliliters, pint to ounces, and pounds to kilograms (1,3,4).
+A solid understanding of drug calculation formulas also means understanding unit conversions, such as tablespoons to milliliters, pints to ounces, and pounds to kilograms (1,3,4).

 An example of the ratio proportion method is the amount on hand/quantity you have = desired Amount / x [x represents the quantity you need].

-• A provider orders lorazepam 6 mg IV push now for an irate patient in the emergency room.
-There are several 4 mg/mL vials available from the pharmacy.
-How many mL are required to carry out the correct ordered dose?
+- A provider is ordering lorazepam 6 mg IV push now for an irate patient in the emergency room.
+The pharmacy has several 4 mg/mL vials available.
+How many mL are required to carry out the correct dose?

 An example of the desired over-have method is setting up a formula or equation to solve for any unknown amount (commonly known as x).